-The Peterborough facility is located in a mixed residential and industrial area in west-central Peterborough (Figure 1).
+The Peterborough facility is located in a mixed residential and industrial area in central Peterborough (Figure 1).
 The buildings are located on the existing General Electric (GE) plant complex.
 The licensed facility consists of four buildings; Building 21, 24, 26 and 28, which are leased from GE.
 Building 21 is a two-floor building and houses the uranium fuel bundle manufacturing operation on the first floor and office personnel on the second floor.
 Building 24 is a one floor warehouse used to store sealed radioactive material including completed uranium fuel bundles, drums of UO2 powder, and contaminated equipment as required.
 Building 26 is principally a conventional fabrication and assembly operation.
-It also houses the main shipping and receiving docks for Building 26.
-It is directly accessible through Building 26.
+It also houses manufacturing equipment and a facility for the repair of contaminated equipment.
+Building 28 houses the main shipping and receiving docks for Building 26 and is directly accessible through Building 26.